About the Public Media Bridge Fund

 Strengthening organizations and protecting assets

-As stations regain their footing, the Bridge Fund helps them build more resilient operating models.
-This includes safeguarding critical infrastructure such as towers and spectrum, offering advisory support on financial and organizational strategy, and encouraging collaborations and shared services that improve long-term stability.
+As stations regain their footing, the Bridge Fund supports the development of more resilient operating models.
+This includes safeguarding critical infrastructure such as towers and spectrum, providing advisory support on financial and organizational strategy, and enabling collaborations and shared services that improve long-term stability.

 Blue circular arrows forming a cycle